jesse-ai/docs/docs/docs/livetrade.md

 The "live-trade" plugin is available for early access which enables live/paper trading with Jesse.
 You can read the [announcement article](https://jesse.trade/blog/news/the-live-trade-plugin-is-open-for-early-access) or head over to our website, [register](https://jesse.trade/register) and get your license, and then head over to the [installation guide](/docs/livetrade.html#installation).

 **Update:** We are at the finishing days of the early-access phase.
-All the promised items are not available except for the spot trading which will be available soon.
-After that, the early-access phase is over and I will release version `1.0`.
+All the promised items are now available and the strategy API is pretty stable by now.
+I will release version `1.0.0` soon.

 ## Paper Trading